yefungtchen/Capstone-travel-app/README.md

-# Weather-Journal App Project
+# FEND CAPSTONE Travel App

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+In this project we used all the previous knowledge which we gained from the Udacity course.

+You can add a destination and a start and end-date to receive the weather information for the date-range you choosed.
+You will also get a picture of the destination.

+## What this project includes
+Working with webpack
+- Entry points, dist folder, loaders, plugins, mode, other tools
+- Sass, Jest, Weatherbit API, Pixabay API, GeoNames API
+- fetch() api, working with the DOM and Node.js

-## Project
+## How to run
-1) Set up the project environment and installed Node and all needed packages which need to be included in the server.js file.
-2) Then added POST and GET routes to make sure that the data is received from the server.
-3) Made API credentials on OpenWeatherMap
-4) In the next step I created async functions to fetch all the weather data from OWM and store it into my local server.
-5) Set up a click-event to update the UI dynamically.
+Open your terminal and

+npm install to install all needed node packages

+npm run build-dev for development environment npm run build-prod fore production environment npm start to run the server on http://localhost:8080/